Media-Smart/cheetahinfer/README.md

-# CheetahInfer
+## Introduction
-A C++ inference SDK based on TensorRT
+CheetahInfer is a C++ inference SDK based on TensorRT.

 ## Prerequisites
 CheetahInfer has several dependencies: